libxengine/XEngine_AVCodecApp/README.en.md

 Not currently supported.

 ## Registration
-Our software requires registration for use, costing 200 RMB per year.
+Our software requires registration for use, costing 200 RMB per year.unlimited 1000.
 Please contact us to register.
 You can also try the trial version.
-The trial version does not support codecs, filters, or image processing.
+The trial version does not support codecs, filters, or image processing.ai need unilimit version.

+#### get more?
+We can also provide the source code of the transcoding tool (2000).
+can also provide core source code; the specific price can be discussed by contacting us

 ## Screenshots
 ![Screenshot 1](picture/1.png "Screenshot 1 Title")